sarakarimi/PlantMap/README.md

 To train the model, we chose to compare two different approaches, [BYOL](https://arxiv.org/abs/2006.07733) [5] and [SimCLR](https://arxiv.org/abs/2002.05709) [6], both methods for learning visual representations.
 An encoder model maps each image into a vector.
 By normalizing the vector (unit vector) and comparing them using cosine-similarity, we get a probability of both images belonging to the same class or not.

-##### Challenges

-- The number of distinct flower classes is comparably low compared to the number of overall images
-- Just by looking on the raw data, it is clear that the dataset is not evenly distributed (class imbalance)
-- Many flowers of different classes look similar, e.g., all flowers with white blossoms.
-- SAM is not perfect, i.e., it predicts false positives

-#### (Semi-/Un-)supervised Classification

-We use SAM in order to get flower images without background as this is usually pretty accurate using a pretrained SAM2 model.

-For every possible wildflower, we select one candidate as reference image.
-We finetune a masked-autoencoder, discard the decoder and use the encoder part of the model to retrieve image features.

-To train the model, we chose to compare two different approaches, [BYOL](https://arxiv.org/abs/2006.07733) and [SimCLR](https://arxiv.org/abs/2002.05709), both methods for learning visual representations.
-An encoder model maps each image into a vector.
-By normalizing the vector (unit vector) and comparing them using cosine-similarity, we get a probability of both images belonging to the same class or not.

 <p style="text-align: center;">
 <img src="assests/unsupervised_classification.png" width="70%">
 </p>